St Mary's Church, Hampden Park, Eastbourne: The church today

-St Mary's Church was listed at Grade II by English Heritage on 25 September 1998.
+St Mary's Church was listed as Grade II by English Heritage on 25 September 1998.
 This defines it as a "nationally important" building of "special interest".
-In February 2001, it was one of 100 Grade II listed buildings, and 109 listed buildings of all grades, in the borough of Eastbourne.
+In February 2001, it was one of 100 Grade II listed buildings, and 109 listed buildings of all grades in the borough of Eastbourne.
 Few postwar buildings have this status: English Heritage states that "post-1945 buildings have to be exceptionally important to be listed", as the criteria become stricter the newer a building is.

 The parish covers the suburb of Hampden Park in the north of Eastbourne.
 Its eastern boundary is formed by the railway line between Cross Levels Way and the edge of the urban area.
 Maywood Avenue, Lindfield Road and Maplehurst Road are the northern limits.
 The boundary then follows Willingdon Park Road and extends to the southwest as far as the Willingdon Road, then runs north of Eridge Road and Eastbourne District General Hospital.
 Now separately parished, but part of a joint benefice with St Mary's Church, is St Peter's Church in the Hydneye housing estate.
 Started in 1953 and completed in the 1970s, the brick church took the dedication of the former St Peter's Church in the Meads area of Eastbourne, which was demolished in 1971.
 Some stained glass by Charles Eamer Kempe was taken from that church and installed in the new building.

-Worship is in the Modern Catholic style of the Anglican Church.
+Worship is in the modern Catholic style of the Anglican Church.
 Each Sunday there is a morning Holy Communion service using the Book of Common Prayer and (except on the fifth Sunday) another service later in the morning.
 Another Holy Communion service is held on Thursday mornings.